 While you’re at it, update or service your heating and cooling equipment to ensure that you are running at peak efficiency.

-Did you know that if insulation were to be installed in 4 million European homes then the equivalent saving of CO2 emissions would be equal to that of planting 667 million acres of trees!
+Did you know that if insulation were to be installed in 4 million European homes, then the equivalent saving of CO2 emissions would be equal to planting 667 million acres of trees!

-A study buy OVO Energy in the Uk shows that; if every email user in the country were to send one less unnecessary email per day, that would reduce carbon emissions by 16,433 tonnes.
+A study by OVO Energy in the Uk shows that; if every email user in the country were to send one less unnecessary email per day, reducing carbon emissions by 16,433 tonnes.

 This is equivalent to a staggering 81,152 flights from London Heathrow to Madrid.